rmartinho/flamingdangerzone/_posts/cxx11/2012-07-06-optimal-tuple-i.markdown

 layout: post
 title: Size matters, part 1
 categories: cxx11
+short: where I explore the layout of tuples
 ---

 Variadic templates is one of the interesting new features in C++.
 It allows one